samma-io/guide/5-monitor-the-delta-notech/README.md

 ![gui !](assets/grafana2.png)

-### Set what to happens
+### Set what alerts
-Here we set the levels and what to happends.
-You can easy search and set diffrent levels of alert to get as close as possible to you baseline.
+Here we set the levels and what to happen.
+You can easily search and set different levels of alert to get as close as possible to your baseline.

 ![gui !](assets/grafana3.png)